isomerpages/edb-pix/_hire-talent/Relocating key employees to Singapore.md

 permalink: /hire/relocating-employees/
 description: Relocating key employees to Singapore
 ---
-# Securing work visas for key employees
+# Applying for work visas in Singapore

 ### Applying for work passes in Singapore